utmstack/Documentation/Data Sources/README.md

 - **Automation**: No need for manual updates of hostname or IP.
 - **Continuous Monitoring**: The updated IP ensures continuous security monitoring.
 - **Efficiency**: Reduces human errors by automating the update process.

+This section allows efficient management of data sources for continuous and effective security monitoring.